Myosotis secunda

 Myosotis secunda, also known as the creeping forget-me-not is a species of flowering plant from the family Boraginaceae.

 Description

 Myosotis secunda is a perennial herb.
 Creeping stems sprout from the base of the plant and produce roots at nodes.
-Stems can reach up to 38cm tall.
+Stems can reach up to 38 cm tall.
 Flowers are usually blue in colour, however white can occasionally be found.
 Flower spikes possess several flowers which are 4 - 9mm in diameter.

 Distribution

 This species is endemic to Europe.
 M. secunda can be found growing in the following countries: United Kingdom, Ireland, Spain, Portugal, France.
 It can also be found growing on the Isle of Man, Guernsey, Jersey and the Faroe Islands.

 In Portugal the species can be found on the mainland, but also on the islands of Madeira and Azores.

 Habitat

 Myosotis secunda grows in proximity to wetland habitats such as on the margins of streams, rivers, lakes, ponds, creeks and waterfalls.
 It will also grow in wet grasslands, bogs, fens, marshes, swamps and peatlands.
 This species often occurs growing in acidic soils.